 - Information about how to make a complaint or raise concerns was available.
 Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
-The practice learned lessons from individual concerns and complaints and also from analysis of trends.
+The practice learned lessons from individual concerns and complaints and from analysis of trends.
 It acted as a result to improve the quality of care.
-For example complaints relating to medication issues resulted in a review and update of patients who may over request prescriptions.
+For example, complaint relating to booking appointments on behalf of family members.